 While Vice President, Human Resources for We Care Home Health (now CBI) he led a complete overhaul of the scheduling and billing system.
 Re-training users led to dramatic improvement in the data entry error rate, which led to significant savings across the organization.
 He also led a transformation of the hiring process, providing support and tools to local hiring managers that resulted in reduced time to hire, consistency and improved retention.
 He also introduced an employee engagement customer service program “Together We Care”, which led to a 23% improvement in Customer Satisfaction results.

-Community Health Care Creation of national growth and service model for community service approach by establishing best practice operation and quality metrics with specific focus on best client care and operational sustainability.
+Community Health Care Creation of national growth and service model for community service approach, including best practice operation and quality metrics with specific focus on best client care and operational sustainability.
 Involved in creation of provincial key performance indicators (KPIs).
 RFP’s, new contracts, organizational restructuring.
 Acquisition identification and implementation.
 New service opportunity implementation and development.
+Standards and policy development and review.

 Consumer Goods Product development and market launch, product positioning and pricing.

-Small Business Creation of financial breakout and sales projections for presentation for expansion monies.
+Small Business Creation of financial breakout and sales projections for presentation for expansion funding.

 Education Evaluation of School District approach through survey and stakeholder meetings.

-IT Created market assessment, establishment of core performance indicators, market approach, plus financial projections.
+IT Market assessment, establishment of core performance indicators, market approach, plus financial projections.